 Address: Theodorstraße 12-13, 28219 Bremen, Germany

 The brewery has a beer garden that can seat 180 people and offers several beer-themed events.
-In honor of the city in which it is located, the brewery calls the beers it produces Bremer.
+In honor of the city where it is located, the brewery calls the beers it produces Bremer.
 Several different types of Bremer beer are available, such as the Keller Pils, Rot Bier, Weiss Bier, Pale Ale, and Irish Stout.

 The brewery also has beers that are only brewed seasonally.
-There is a Union Alster Lemon which is served only in summer and spring, and it’s a unique combination of the light Bremer Union Alster with a sour, tangy lemon flavor.
+There is a Union Alster Lemon served only in summer and spring, and it’s a unique combination of the light Bremer Union Alster with a sour, tangy lemon flavor.
 The Union Always Bock is served only in spring.

 Several other varieties of beer are being brewed at the Union brewery, including the alcohol-free beers Freihart and Freestyle.